-The University of Plymouth offers FREE support to help with skills and training needs
+We offer FREE support to help with skills and training needs.

 Free taster courses

-In partnership with the Federation of Small Businesses, we are offering a series of short taster courses which are FREE to eligible businesses in Devon and Somerset.
+In partnership with the Federation of Small Businesses, we are offering a series of short taster courses which are FREE to eligible businesses in Devon.

 Courses are open to business owners/directors and their staff and cover areas such as:

 - Management Accounting for Non-Accountants

 - Getting the Best From Your Staff

 Want to build your best team yet?
 Our skills analysis' are available to all SMEs in Devon and are completely free of charge.

 With our industry-led approach, we can help you identify skills needs within your business and learn about our bespoke training solutions, enabling you to: